 Finally: you want to break old habits.
-Since trauma bonding is often influenced by your early experiences and attachment style it can become a long standing pattern that you just fall into without deliberate thought.
+Since trauma bonding is often influenced by your early experiences and attachment style it can become a long-standing pattern that you just fall into without deliberate thought.
 You can automatically slip back into this dynamic even if you want to change.

-To counter this natural tendency to go back to the trauma you can develop habits to centre yourself and act based on your current intentions rather than old cycles.
+To counter this natural tendency to go back to the trauma you can develop habits to center yourself and act based on your current intentions rather than old cycles.
 Strategies include journaling and reflection, meditation and relaxation, setting boundaries for yourself, or therapy to help you process the trauma and develop the skills to separate yourself from it[xii].